2020 is almost in the books. For most people, there's an anxiousness to put this year behind us and get back to some kind of normal.

-We use the term “Market” all the time to refer to our industry.
-What does the Market want?
+We use the term “Market” all the time: What does the Market want?
 How do we best communicate with the Market?
 Where is the Market heading over the next few years?

-While these big-picture questions are valuable, talking about “the Market” as an abstract concept conceals the truth that the market is just the sum of individual farmers – and these farmers have specific, concrete, and addressable needs.
+While these big-picture questions are valuable, talking about “the Market” as an abstract concept conceals the truth.
+The Market, as it were, is just the sum of individual farmers – and these farmers have specific, concrete, and addressable needs.